 The dilution information discussed above is illustrative only and may change based on the actual initial public offering price and other terms of this offering.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share and increase (decrease) the dilution to investors purchasing shares in this offering by \$ per share and increase (decrease) the dilution to investors purchasing shares in this offering by \$ per share and increase (decrease) the dilution to investors purchasing shares in this offering by \$ per share and increase (decrease) the dilution to investors purchasing shares in this offering by \$ per share and increase (decrease) the dilution to investors purchasing shares in this offering by \$ per share and increase (decrease) the dilution to investors purchasing shares in this offering by \$ per share and increase (decrease) our pro forma as adjusted net tangible book value by approximately \$ per share and excrease (increase) the dilution to investors purchasing shares in this offering by approximatels \$ per share, in each case assuming the assumed initial public offering price of \$ per share remains the same, and after deducting estimated underwriting discounts and decrease (increase) the dilution to investors purchasing shares in this offering by approximatels \$ per share, in each case assuming the assumed initial public offering price of \$ per share remains the same, and after deducting estimated underwriting discounts and commissions.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) our pro forma as adjusted net tangible book value per share after this offering by \$ per share and increase (decrease) the dilution to investors purchasing shares in this offering by \$ per share and increase (decrease) the dilution to investors purchasing shares in this offering by \$ per share and increase (decrease) the dilution to investors purchasing shares in this offering by \$ per share and occurrence of \$ per share and increase (decrease) our pro forma as adjusted net tangible book value by approximately \$ per share and decrease (increase) the dilution to investors purchasing shares in this offering by approximately \$ per share, in each case assuming the assumed initial public offering price and other terms of this offering price and other t

-If the underwriters exercise their option to purchase additional shares of common stock in full, the pro forma net tangible book value per share, as adjusted to give effect to this offering, would be \$ per share, and the dilution in pro forma net tangible book value per share to investors in this offering would be \$ per share.
+If the underwriters exercise their option to purchase additional shares of common stock in full, the pro forma net tangible book value per share, as adjusted to give effect to this offering, would be \$ per share, and the dilutio in pro forma net tangible book value per share to investors in this offering would be \$ per share.

-The number of shares of our common stock that will be outstanding after this offering is based on 3,318,349 shares of common stock outstanding as of March 31, 2018, and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on 125,334,446 shares of our common stock as of June 30, 2018, after giving effect to the conversion of shares of our convertible preferred stock outstanding as of June 30, 2018 into an aggregate of 121,992,497 shares of our common stock immediately prior to the closing of this offering, and excludes: